ZS6TVB/wavelogger/README.md

 # wavelogger
 ## Measure and log 4 channels Volt (V), Current (I) and Power (P) measurements with a WaveShare Current / Power Monitor HAT on a Raspberry Pi
 The output format of the logging script has been optimised for a Comma Separated Value (CSV) format that may be easily imported into Microsoft Excel for further analysis or graphing.

+The WaveShare HAT INA219 chips are configured to measure a maximum voltage of 32V whilst the configured maximum current is 2A (allowing that the probes and probe wires connected to the HAT can handle 2A).

 ## The manufacturer link to the WaveShare Current / Power Monitor HAT is:
 https://www.waveshare.com/current-power-monitor-hat.htm
 ## The HAT is available in South Africa through the following link: